Toni751/Deep-Learning-Car-Segmentation/README.md

-This project presents two deep learning models that are a solution to the problem of image segmentation in the context of car parts, aimed to be used in an insurance context.
-The project is enhanced with data preprocessing for optimal training and convergence and contains two model architectures: U-Net and U-Net++.
+This project contains three deep learning models that are a solution to the problem of image segmentation in the context of car parts: U-Net, U-Net++ and the FCN ResNet50 pretrained model.

+A complete walkthrough of the project is described in the notebook "Car Image Segmentation - Project.ipynb".
+The other python files mostly contain the code from the notebook split by functionality.
+To run the notebook you need to download the dataset and the model at the URLs specified in the "Code Resource" chapter in the report.